When blood glucose levels (also called blood sugar levels) are too high, it's called

 Blood sugar levels are considered high when they're above someone's target range.

-The diabetes health care
+The diabetes health care team

-will vary based on factors like your child's age.
+based on factors like your child's age.

 Causes of High Blood Sugar Levels

 A major goal in controlling diabetes is to keep blood sugar levels as close to

 the desired range as possible.
 It's a three-way balancing act of:

 diabetes medicines (such as insulin)

 All of these need to be balanced to keep blood sugar levels under control.
 If any